intj-t/intj-t/README.md

 <a href="https://academic.oup.com/gbe/article/8/3/607/2574116">Evolutionary Relationships among Extinct and Extant Sloths: The Evidence of Mitogenomes and Retroviruses</a>

+<a href="https://mashable.com/article/kate-middleton-speech-mental-illness">Kate Middleton speaks powerfully about the stigma of mental illness</a>

 ### New Heritage

 <a href="https://www.nature.com/articles/ng949z">New genes involved in cancer identified by retroviral tagging</a>